Blue Area: Telecom Tower

-The Centaurus Mall
+The Centaurus

 Designed by British architectural firm WS Atkins, it consists of three skyscrapers, containing corporate offices, residential apartments, and a hotel.
 It is between Sectors F-8 and G-8, primarily situated at the junction of the two main artery roads of Islamabad, Jinnah Avenue and Faisal Avenue.

-The Centaurus Mövenpick Hotel is under-construction and is expected to open in the first quarter of 2018.
-The estimated cost for building the complex was US$350 million.
+The Centaurus Mövenpick Hotel is under-construction and is expected to open in the first quarter of 2026.
+The estimated cost of building the complex was US$350 million.

 On 28 April 2013, a Mothers Day March (Mamta March) was organized in three major cities of Pakistan where people gathered at The Centaurus Mall in Islamabad, Fortress Stadium in Lahore, and Port Grand in Karachi to participate in this march.